ufo2mstar/ufo2mstar.github.io/_posts/2017-11-27-mind_inputs_and_opinions.md

 {:toc}

 # PreScript:
-Insights serve well cataloged online, as not only you, but the whole world can better understand your position.. said every blogger ever :bowtie:
+Insights serve well cataloged online, as not only you, but the whole world can better understand your position.. said every blogger ever :v: :grin:

 ## an approach..
 Let us start by giving them the benefit of doubt: